 ARE THERE ANY COVID RULES ONCE YOU’RE IN FRANCE?

 A health pass (pass sanitaire) system is in place for many public venues in France (over-65s must show proof of their booster jab too, and from 15 January 2022 the health pass will no longer be valid without the booster dose).
-Keep track of the latest developments in our article about France's 'pass sanitaire'.
+On 16 January 2022, the French parliament approved the introduction of a vaccine pass, meaning that in the future, people will need a vaccination certificate to enter some leisure and transport facilities.
+Currently, unvaccinated French people can use the country’s pass sanitaire, or health pass, with proof of a recent negative Covid-19 test.
+Keep track of the latest developments in our article about France’s ‘pass sanitaire’.

-Face masks are compulsory (from 26th November) in all indoor public spaces including those requiring a health pass from tomorrow and must also be worn in busy outdoor spaces such as Christmas markets.
+Face masks are compulsory in all indoor public spaces including those requiring a health pass and in busy outdoor spaces.
+They will no longer be required outside from 2 February.

 If you test positive for Covid while in France, you must self-isolate; the same goes if you are waiting to be tested because you show signs of the illness; if you are waiting to be tested because you have been identified as someone who has been in contact with someone who has the illness; if you have tested negative but you are an at-risk contact; if you have tested negative but live under the same roof as someone who has the illness.